 Season hamburger patties on both sides with salt and pepper.
 Return skillet to heat to high and melt 1 tablespoon butter in skillet until light brown.
 Swirl to coat bottom of skillet and add both burger patties.
 Cook without moving until dark brown crust forms on first side, about 1 1/2 minutes, reducing heat to medium if butter begins to burn or smoke excessively.
 Flip burgers using spatula and cook on second side without moving until crust develops, 1 1/2 minutes longer.

 Transfer burger patties to plate and reduce heat to medium.
 Add onions, 1 tablespoon butter, and 2 tablespoons water to skillet.
 Season with salt and pepper.
 Cook, stirring constantly and scraping up browned bits from bottom of skillet until water evaporates and onions start to fry and leave brown residue on bottom of pan.
-Add another two tablespoons water and continue to cook.
+Add another 2 tablespoons water and continue to cook.
 Repeat two more times until water is used up and onions are soft and deep golden brown.
 Add collected juices from meat plate to onions and continue to cook for 30 seconds.
 Onions should be moist, but not dripping.

 Divide onion mixture evenly between cheese-topped toast slices.
 Add burger patties to slices with American cheese and close sandwiches.